PSSRA/pssra.github.io/content/join/bylaws.md

 ## SECTION TWO: MEMBERSHIP CONDUCT

 Members are expected to be respectful to others at all times.
-Feuding and fighting does not benefit the organization or the movement.
+Feuding and fighting does not benefit the organization.

-Members will not make any public statement on behalf of the chapter as a whole without the consent of the CCC and/or unanimous consent of all Chapter members not serving on the CCC.
+Members will not make any public statement on behalf of the chapter as a whole without the consent of the Chapter Central Committee (hereafter referred to as CCC, defined in Article 4) and/or unanimous consent of all Chapter members not serving on the CCC.

 Members will not violate the privacy of any members by committing acts such as, but not limited to: sharing personal, identifying information of other members and posting or sharing photos or videos exposing the identity of other members.
 If members wish to share information about other members, they are expected to only act upon the explicit consent of the members to be identified.